ubports/click/doc/file-format.rst

  * name: unique name for the application
  * version: version number of the application
  * framework: the system framework for which the package was built
+ * installed-size: the size of the unpacked package in KiB; this should not be set directly in the source tree, but will be generated automatically by "click build" using "du -k -s --apparent-size"

 The package manager must refuse to process packages where any of these fields are missing or unparseable.
 It must refuse to process packages where